scala/scala/CONTRIBUTING.md

 and `push -f` to the branch.
 This is to keep the git history clean.
 Additional commits are OK if they stand on their own.

-Once all these conditions are met, we will merge your changes -- if we agree with it!
+Once all these conditions are met, we will merge your changes—if we agree with it!
 We are available on scala/contributors (Gitter) or contributors.scala-lang.org (Discourse) to discuss changes beforehand, before you put in the coding work.